scala-native/scala-native.g8/README.md

     * Under section "Download LLVM 3.8.0", look for section [Pre-Build Binaries]

-    \# This is an example on how you can install and use pre-built binaries
     $ mkdir -p $HOME/Downloads && cd $HOME/Downloads
     $ wget http://llvm.org/releases/3.8.0/clang+llvm-3.8.0-x86_64-linux-gnu-debian8.tar.xz
     $ mkdir -p $HOME/tools/developer && cd $HOME/tools/developer